 CATCH is a visionary project where the objective is to “catch” the maximal sustainable value of wild Atlantic cod based on live storage.

-The goal of the centre is a paradigm shift within fisheries technology.
+The goal of the centre was a paradigm shift within fisheries technology.

 We want Norwegian seafood to keep the highest possible quality.
 That is why we are researching how to look after fish and shellfish through capture, processing, storage and distribution, and how we can best utilize the raw materials.